regular/ssb-review-level/README.md

 Provides indexes which are persistent and can be streamed in order.

-This is more or less a drop-in replacement for flumeview-level, for applications that require mutable documents.
+This is more or less a drop-in replacement for flumeview-level, for scuttlebutt applications that require mutable documents.

 ## Differences to flumeview-level